logo

 A bride who bought favor stickers may need bridesmaid tumblers.
 A teacher who ordered classroom decals may need holiday gifts.
 A real estate agent who bought closing gifts may need another batch in six weeks.

+Most sellers finish the order and disappear.
 I show you how to follow up without being strange about it.

 Local accounts can be better than random orders.